Inflectra/rapise-documentation/docs/Libraries/HTMLObject.md

 <a name="DoSelect"></a>
 #### DoSelect(txt)

 Selects specified element in &lt;select&gt; control.
+Since Rapise 6.3 also supports OL and UL lists.

 **Parameters:**